magro/kryo-serializers/README.markdown

-A project that shows how serialization works with kryo (http://code.google.com/p/kryo/) and adds serializers for some jdk types.
+A project that provides [http://code.google.com/p/kryo/](kryo) serializers for some jdk types and some external libs like e.g. joda time.

 # Provided serializers / supporting classes: